UDOOboard/Neo-Docs/docs/05_Hardware_&_Accessories/03_Bricks_snap_in_sensors.md

 ## Temperature Brick - TMP75b

-Here you can find the chip's [datasheet](http://www.ti.com/lit/ds/symlink/lm75b.pdf)
+Here you can find documentation as datasheet, schematics, and montage plane in the [Other Resurces](http://www.udoo.org/other-resources/) page of our website, in the `Accessories` tab.

 ### Usage
 Enable the sensor via the following command: